Emii-Tech/Emii-Tech-website/README.md

 # Emii-Tech-website
 This is simple website with just a simple HTML and CSS.
-The website include links to direct you my GitHub, Email and Facebook page.
+This website include links to direct you to my GitHub, Email and Facebook page.

 # Learnings
 This project helped me explore: